-(a) All alarm systems must have a backup power supply that will become effective in the event of power failure or outage in the source of electricity from the utility company.

-- (b) All audible alarms must have an automatic reset program which silences the annunciator within 15 minutes after activation and which will not sound again as a result of the same event that resulted in the original activation. - (c) Fire alarm systems must meet standards of Underwriters Laboratories, American National Standards Institute, or any other national standards-setting body as identified by the Fire Marshal having jurisdiction.
+- (a) All alarm systems must have a backup power supply that will become effective in the event of power failure or outage in the source of electricity from the utility company. - (b) All audible alarms must have an automatic reset program which silences the annunciator within 15 minutes after activation and which will not sound again as a result of the same event that resulted in the original activation. - (c) Alarm-Fire alarm systems must meet standards of Underwriters Laboratories, American National Standards Institute, or any other national standards-setting body as identified by the Fire Marshal having jurisdiction.
 Failure to comply with the standards/codes that have been adopted by the City of Coral Gables will result in the Fire Prevention Bureau giving notice in writing, by certified mail, to the owner, operator, property manager or lessee to become compliant within five business days of receipt of notice.
 At the discretion of the Fire Marshal, the five business days for compliance may be extended.
 Failure to comply and correct the violation(s) will result in charges as established by the city commission.
+Upon failure to comply with the requirements of this section, the code enforcement officer shall give notice in writing, by regular mail, to the owner, operator, or lessee to remedy the defect within 15 days of receipt of the notice.
+Failure to correct the violation will result in charges as established by the city commission.